jankrepl/mltype/README.md

 ```

 # Pretrained models
-See below a list of pretrained models.
+See below for a list of pretrained models.
 They are stored on a google drive
 and one needs to download the entire archive.

 |         Name         	|                               Info                              	| Link                                                                                       	|